adding-a-configuration-property by microbus-io

 - **Secret**: whether the value is a secret that should not be logged

-- **Callback**: whether a callback should be triggered when the value changes, for example to reopen a connection to an external resource
+- **Callback**: whether `OnChangedMyConfig` should fire when the value changes, for example to reopen a connection to an external resource

 Validation rules can be any of the following: